Table of Contents

 A# Harmonic Minor Guitar Scale

-The A# Harmonic Minor Scale consists of the following notes A sharp, C, C#, D#, F, F#, and A. It has been noted to be used by certain classical composers.
+The A# Harmonic Minor Scale consists of notes A sharp, C, C#, D#, F, F#, and A. It has been noted to be used by certain classical composers.

 B Harmonic Minor Guitar Scale